 Born in 2016 in the Mission District of San Francisco from the need for a more productive response to street harassment, Cat Call Choir is a group of irreverent but hopeful female-identified artists from the California Bay Area who create live performances about gender based violence using satirical song, dance, and physical theater.

-Cat Call Choir song lyrics come from the words, actions and mannerisms of perpetrators and are fashioned to the tune of nursery rhymes and other widely recognizable songs.
+Cat Call Choir song lyrics come from the words, actions and mannerisms of perpetrators and from the stories of the people who share their experiences with us.
+These words are then fashioned to the tune of nursery rhymes and other widely recognizable songs.

 Cat Call Choir is a fiscally sponsored project of Shawl-Anderson Dance Center & Fractured Atlas

 Cat Call Choir is a 2019 recipient of a generous Artist In Communities Grant from the California Arts Council.